 And I should note… the wedding itself was not cheesy, it was magical.
 We’re incredibly grateful for ALL of our family and friends and Farukh’s mom that worked around the clock to make it happen. ❤ ❤ ❤️

-Below is a small curated album of each event from our big fat Indian wedding.
-You can click on photos to enlarge them, and to download them.
+Below is a small curated album of each event.
+You can click on photos to enlarge them.
 For family and friends that were part of the festivities, if you want access to a much larger curated album, email me and I’ll send you the Dropbox link to it.

 We hosted the Mendi party on Friday night May 20th, 2016 in the downstairs of our home.
 This is the event where the bride, wedding party, and special guests get henna.
 My henna took almost 5 hours!
 Going to the bathroom during that five hours was interesting, to say the least.

 It’s customary to “hide” the grooms name in the bride’s henna, which you’ll see pictured below.

 We hosted our individual Pithi’s on Saturday afternoon.
 This is a good luck ceremony where friends and family put a turmeric and rose water paste on the bride and groom to help make their skin dewy and glowing and to wish them a long and happy marriage.